zedlopez/ifm/Writing with Inform.md

 >
 >     end the assaying activity;
 >
-> This must only happen to match an earlier "begin the ... activity" phrase.
+> It is the user's responsibility to ensure that this only ever happens in a way which matches an earlier "begin the ... activity" phrase.

 > phrase: {ph_endactivitywith} end the (activity on values) activity with (value)
 >